 But it never quite managed to turn itself into a Rolex competitor in the rapidly developing economy, whose people were starting to actually be able to afford Rolexes in the last couple of decades.

-So other than several high-end models, most of the Shanghai line today remains at the $100-$200 mark.
+So other than several high-end models, most of the Shanghai line today remains in the $100 to $200 mark.